Pearl Kibre

-Pearl Kibre (September 2, 1900 – July 15, 1985) was an American historian.
-She won a Guggenheim Fellowship in 1950 for her work on medieval science and universities.
+Pearl Kibre (September 2, 1900 – July 15, 1985) was an American historian particularly known for her work on medieval science and medieval universities.
+She taught at Hunter College 1937–1971 and helped found the doctoral program in history of the City University of New York.
+She won a Guggenheim Fellowship in 1950 for her work and the Haskins Medal in 1964 for her book Scholarly Privileges in the Middle Ages (1962).

 Early life and education

-Pearl Kibre was born in Philadelphia, Pennsylvania, the daughter of Kenneth Kibre, a Jewish optometrist born in Odessa, and Jane du Pione Kibre.
+Pearl Kibre was born on September 2, 1900 in Philadelphia, Pennsylvania, the daughter of Kenneth Kibre, a Jewish optometrist born in Odessa, and Jane du Pione Kibre.
 She moved to California as a girl with her parents; she attended Manual Arts High School in Los Angeles.
-Kibre attended the University of California at Berkeley as an undergraduate (1924) and master's (1925) student, and completed doctoral studies at Columbia University in 1936, with Lynn Thorndike as her mentor.
+Kibre attended the University of California at Berkeley as an undergraduate (1924) and master's (1925) student, and completed doctoral studies at Columbia University in 1936, with Lynn Thorndike as her advisor.
 She taught at Pasadena Junior College for a few years before resuming graduate work.
 (Her sister Adele Kibre also earned a Ph.D., in Latin Language and Literature, from the University of Chicago.)